trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

  "the   lazy   dog"] # 4 extra spaces distributed evenly
 ```

-### May, 2019 \[Easy\]
----
-> **Question:** Run-length encoding is a fast and simple method of encoding strings.
-The basic idea is to represent repeated successive characters as a single count and character.
-For example, the string "AAAABBBCCDAA" would be encoded as "4A3B2C1D2A".
->
-> Implement run-length encoding and decoding.
-You can assume the string to be encoded have no digits and consists solely of alphabetic characters.
-You can assume the string to be decoded is valid.

 ### May, 2019 \[Hard\]
 ---
 > **Question:** Given an array of strictly the characters 'R', 'G', and 'B', segregate the values of the array so that all the Rs come first, the Gs come second, and the Bs come last.
 You can only swap elements of the array.